GRU (Soviet Union): History

 The first head of the 4th Directorate was Yan Karlovich Berzin, a Latvian Communist and former member of the Cheka, who served until 1935 and again in 1937.
-He was arrested (May 1938) and subsequently murdered (July 1938) during the so-called "Latvian Operation" of Joseph Stalin's Great Purge.
+He was arrested in May 1938 and subsequently murdered in July 1938 during the so-called "Latvian Operation" of Joseph Stalin's Great Purge.

-The GRU in its modern form was created by Joseph Stalin in February 1942, less than a year after the invasion of the Soviet Union by Nazi Germany.
+The GRU in its modern form was created by Stalin in February 1942, less than a year after the invasion of the Soviet Union by Nazi Germany.
 From April 1943 the GRU handled human intelligence exclusively outside the USSR.

 The GRU had the task of handling all military intelligence, particularly the collection of intelligence of military or political significance from sources outside the Soviet Union.
-It operated rezidenturas (residencies) all over the world, along with the SIGINT (signals intelligence) station in Lourdes, Cuba, and throughout the Soviet-bloc countries.
+It operated rezidenturas (residencies) all over the world, along with the signals intelligence (SIGINT) station in Lourdes, Cuba, and throughout the Soviet-bloc countries.

 The GRU was known in the Soviet government for its fierce independence from the rival "internal intelligence organizations", such as the Main Directorate of State Security (GUGB), State Political Directorate (GPU), MGB, OGPU, NKVD, NKGB, KGB and the First Chief Directorate (PGU).
 At the time of the GRU's creation, Lenin infuriated the Cheka (the predecessor of the KGB) by ordering it not to interfere with the GRU's operations.

 Nonetheless, the Cheka infiltrated the GRU in 1919.
 That worsened a fierce rivalry between the two agencies, which were both engaged in espionage.
 The rivalry became even more intense than that between the Federal Bureau of Investigation and Central Intelligence Agency in the US.